amazeeio/docs/drupal/amazeeioyml_file.md

 Group for tasks specifically to a branche.
 If defined, they run **instead** of the defined tasks within `deploy_tasks`.

+The structure is exactly the same as `deploy_tasks`, just prefixed with the defined branch name, example:

 If you have several sites and need to run a different set of tasks you can make us of `branch_deploy_tasks` which will then be run on those specific branches.
 The shown example would run following commands on deployment of the git branch `testbranch`: